 When motoring into a prospective location, look at the boat / boats nearest you.
 You may not be able to hear him, depending on the distance, wind, etc. But if he makes any visible negative motions, giving you a thumbs down, or even as subtle as shaking his head, move farther away.
 You may not be able to get the exact spot you want, but usually there is enough spots to anchor in any given area that you can drop the anchor without a confrontation.

-the flow".
 A bad thing on full blown hog line is that you do not have the

 opportunity to really pick your location, as for a shallow depression in the